 A SICR is assessed by comparing the risk of default at the reporting date to the corresponding risk of default at origination.
 In determining what constitute a SICR risk, the Fund has considered reasonable and supportable qualitative and quantitative information.
 The primary indicator of a SICR is a significant deterioration in the internal credit rating grade (explained below) of the lending between origination and reporting date.
-The Fund assigns credit risk ratings internally for all loans based on information during the loan application and respective ratings are reviewed at least annually.
+The Fund assigns credit risk ratings internally for all loans based on information during the loan application and origination process and reviews these ratings as part of the Fund's ongoing monitoring of loans.
+All loans and respective ratings are reviewed at least annually.